relentless95/Rentry/README.md

 ### Reviews and ratings for properties:
 Renters can rate and review properties after their stay, and these ratings and reviews are displayed on the property listing for other renters to see.

-### Communication between renters and property owners:
-Renters and property owners can communicate through the website, ensuring a smooth rental process from start to finish.

 # Technologies used #